Living Will: Have A Say In Your Future

-A Living Will specifically addresses the medical care you want (or do not want) if you become unable to make your own decisions (in other words, if you become incapacitated).
-It is called a ‘living” will because it take effect while you are still living.
+A living will specifically addresses the medical care you want (or do not want) if you become unable to make your own decisions (in other words, if you become incapacitated).
+It is called a ‘living” will because it takes effect while you are still living.

-You may change or cancel a Living Will at any time.
+You may change or cancel a living will at any time.
 It is recommended that any changes be written, signed, witnessed and dated.
-However, you can also change your advance directive by oral statement, physical destruction of the Living Will document, or by writing or having a new Living Will prepare that is then signed, witnessed and dated.
+However, you can also change your advance directive by an oral statement, physical destruction of the living will document, or by writing or having a new living will prepare that is then signed, witnessed and dated.

 Legal issues can arise concerning the withholding of life-prolonging procedures, and the wishes of the patient.
 For this reason, a living will is highly recommended for anyone wanting to maintain control of decisions regarding their medical care in the event of incapacitation.